 You can also try other methods of sterilizing water if you have to resort to collecting it from unreliable sources.

 - Boiling is an acceptable method of cleaning water.
 Make sure that you have experience doing this over an open fire to make sure that you can e you that is taken from unreliable sources.
+Your other best bet is to invest in the best pellet stove.

 - Purification or salt tablets can easily be stashed together with your first aid items and both are proven effective in killing bacteria and other harmful agents.
 To make sure that you cover all the bases, include an adequate supply of anti-diarrheals just in case you take in contaminated water.